yugabyte/yugabyte-db/docs/content/preview/reference/drivers/python/yugabyte-psycopg2-reference.md

 This tutorial shows how to use the Yugabyte Psycopg2 driver with YugabyteDB.
 It starts by creating a 3 node cluster with a replication factor of 3.
 This tutorial uses the [yb-ctl](../../../../admin/yb-ctl/) utility.

-Next, you use Python shell terminal to demonstrate the driver's load balancing features by running a few python scripts.
+Next, you use a Python shell terminal to demonstrate the driver's load balancing features by running a few python scripts.

 {{< note title="Note">}}
 The driver requires YugabyteDB version 2.7.2.0 or later.